marwank270/dtrack-prod-server/Usage.md

 ## Projects, Teams & Members
 Like many administration tools, Dependency-Track is based on projects with unique identifier.
-A project is a collection of componentsand each projects can have multiples versions.
+A project is a collection of components and each projects can have multiples versions.

 ![](./img/dependency-track-main.PNG)